ietf-teep/architecture/draft-ietf-teep-architecture.md

 TEE.
 Typically, application components are chosen to execute inside a TEE because those application components perform security sensitive operations or operate on sensitive data.
-An application component running inside a TEE is referred to as a Trusted Application (TA), while an application running outside any TEE, i.e. in the Rich Execution Environment (REE), is referred to as an Untrusted Application.
+An application component running inside a TEE is referred to as a Trusted Application (TA), while an application running outside any TEE, i.e., in the Rich Execution Environment (REE), is referred to as an Untrusted Application.

 TEEs use hardware enforcement combined with software protection to secure TAs and